-Candidemia, the most common form of invasive candidiasis, is one of the widespread bloodstream infections in the United States.
-It’s estimated that approximately 46,000 cases of healthcare-associated invasive candidiasis occur each year in the US and overall, where candidemia rates have increased over the past 20 years.1
+Candidemia, the most common form of invasive candidiasis, is one of the most widespread bloodstream infections in the United States.
+It’s estimated that approximately 46,000 cases of healthcare-associated invasive candidiasis occur each year in the US and overall, candidemia rates have increased over the past 20 years.1

 65+ populations exhibit Candida most where scientists suspect the prevalence of risk factors including diabetes, ICU admissions, or use of immunosuppressive therapies play a role.2

 Candida albicans is a naturally occurring, usually benign yeast that grows in the gastrointestinal tract, but when it over-proliferates in the body, the symptoms can be debilitating:3

 - Recurrent yeast infections in women

 - Weight gain